NERSC/timemory/docs/features.md

 ## CUDA

-At this stage, TiMemory implements a `cudaEvent_t` that will record the elapsed time between two points in the stream pipeline execution.
+At this stage, timemory implements a `cudaEvent_t` that will record the elapsed time between two points in the stream pipeline execution.
 The CUDA documentation for this component (`tim::component::cuda_event`) can be found [here](https://devblogs.nvidia.com/how-implement-performance-metrics-cuda-cc/)